 WARNING: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-PERSERIS is not approved for the treatment of patients with dementia-related psychosis and has not been studied in this population.
+PERSERIS is not approved for the treatment of patients with dementia-related psychosis.

 CONTRAINDICATIONS: PERSERIS is contraindicated in patients with a known hypersensitivity to risperidone, its metabolite, paliperidone, or to any of its components.
 Hypersensitivity reactions, including anaphylactic reactions and angioedema, have been reported in patients treated with risperidone or paliperidone.